Salesforce-World/trigger-framework/.github/PULL_REQUEST_TEMPLATE.md

 * SDK:

 # Checklist:
+Put an `x` in all boxes that apply
+- [ ] I have reviewed sonarqube warning and took appropriate action .
+- [ ] Self review of the code completed .

-- [ ] My code follows the style guidelines of this project
+- [ ] Appropriate action has been taken for common code changes .
-- [ ] I have performed a self-review of my own code
+- [ ] PR Description having type of changes .
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have tested my business functionality with applicable profiles/permissions .
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have test enviornment link and test data for reviewer to verify .
-- [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] New and existing unit tests pass locally with my changes .
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] Functional Test Cases has been passed for new and existing changes .
+[Can be ignored for now]